samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 Being clear about your expectations and making sure you understand your players' expectations in return can help ensure a smooth game.
 Take your players' opinions and desires seriously, and make sure they take yours just as seriously.
 Ideally, you'll find a style of play that suits everyone.

-### Using the Game Expectations Sheet
+!!! note "Using the Game Expectations Sheet"
->
-> The [Game Expectations](#GameExpectationsSheet) tracking sheet is a tool you can use to set expectations at the start of a game and ensure the game is fun for everyone.
+    The [Game Expectations](#GameExpectationsSheet) tracking sheet is a tool you can use to set expectations at the start of a game and ensure the game is fun for everyone.

->
-> Before distributing the sheet to players, fill in the two topmost boxes:
+    Before distributing the sheet to players, fill in the two topmost boxes:

->
-> **Game Theme and Flavor.** In this box, broadly describe the direction you envision for your game.
+    **Game Theme and Flavor.** In this box, broadly describe the direction you envision for your game.
 See the "Setting Expectations" section for the kinds of information to include here.

->
-> **Potentially Sensitive Elements.** If you know that some elements of the game might run up against some players' limits, list those elements in this box.
+    **Potentially Sensitive Elements.** If you know that some elements of the game might run up against some players' limits, list those elements in this box.
 See the "Hard and Soft Limits" section for examples.

->
-> Once the above information is added, give a copy of the sheet to each player.
+    Once the above information is added, give a copy of the sheet to each player.
 Players can fill out their sheets anonymously, but ask each of them to add the following information:

->
-> **Limits.** Using an **X** for a hard limit or a question mark for a soft limit, indicate any potentially sensitive elements that are problematic.
+    **Limits.** Using an **X** for a hard limit or a question mark for a soft limit, indicate any potentially sensitive elements that are problematic.
 Add any other elements to avoid.

->
-> **Hopes, Expectations, and Concerns.** In the last two boxes, share any hopes and expectations for the game, and list any concerns about behavior at the table.
+    **Hopes, Expectations, and Concerns.** In the last two boxes, share any hopes and expectations for the game, and list any concerns about behavior at the table.

->
-> Collect all the sheets, and gather your players' limits into a separate, anonymous document the whole group can access.
+    Collect all the sheets, and gather your players' limits into a separate, anonymous document the whole group can access.

 #### Hard and Soft Limits